Ifechukwudaniel/MonkeDAO/apps/web/README.md

-# RealWorld Web App
+# monkedeals Web App

 ## Introduction

-Web frontend application for RealWorld, built with Next.js.
+Web frontend application for monkedeals, built with Next.js.
 This is part of the NestJS Turborepo monorepo.

 ## Features

 - Modern and responsive user interface
-- Integration with RealWorld API
+- Integration with monkedeals API
 - Multi-language support
 - SEO optimization
 - Progressive Web App (PWA)